EgoAleSum/pycon2018-labs/deploy-docker-azure/README.md

 ## Overview

 VS Code extensions are a way to customize your development environment with the exact tools you need.
-The Docker extension makes it easy to build and deploy containerized applications from Visual Studio Code and includes functionality:
+The Docker and Azure extensions make it easy to build and deploy containerized applications from Visual Studio Code and includes functionality:

 - Automatic Dockerfile and docker-compose.yml file generation
 - Syntax highlighting and hover tips for docker-compose.yml and Dockerfile files